Eurydia/pso2ngs-character-planner-deprecated/src/assets/augments/readme.md

 Where:

 * `name` and `level` properties carry the augment's signature,
+* `isSType` property tell the renderer whether to suffix the name with "S" or not.
 * `group` and `conflict` properties carry information which help validate whether augments are allowed to be used together or not,
-* `stats` and `conditionals` properties carry the information that will be use to calculate stats, and
+* `payload` properties carry the information that will be use to calculate stats, and
-* `isSType` property tell the renderer whether to suffix the name with "S" or not.

 ## Missing